Skip to content

 kube-system kube-vip-ds-z8q67 1/1 Running 0 9s 172.18.0.4 c9s-worker <none> <none>

-Entering the lab directory
+Cloning the lab

-And let clabverter do its job:
+And then, while standing in the lab directory, let clabverter do its job:

 Converting the containerlab topology to clabernetes manifests and applying it

-clabverter --stdout | kubectl apply -f - #(1)!
+kubectl apply -f - #(1)!

 1. clabverter converts the original containerlab topology to a set of k8s manifests and applies them to the cluster.